Is Orgasmic Dysfunction?

 Your doctor may refer you to a gynecologist for a follow-up exam.

-Treating Orgasmic Dysfunction
+Is Orgasmic Dysfunction Treated?

-Treatment for orgasmic dysfunction depends on the cause.
-You may need to:
+Treatment for orgasmic dysfunction depends on the cause of the

-- treat any underlying conditions
+- treat any underlying medical conditions

 - switch antidepressant medications